 The College Academy (CA) program offered in two South Modesto schools (1 middle & 1 high school) connects to other supplemental mentorship programs.
 This provides 12-year pipeline students can undergo as they progress through middle school, high school, higher education, and beyond.
 Through College Academy, over 4,000 student mentees nationwide have been served and currently employ over 200 Mentor Fellows who lead programming on the ground.
 They aim to align 4 separate events as core service-learning experiences that will enhance the College Academy and provide students with a unique slate of opportunities to serve a myriad of underserved populations and cultivate their bond with the environment.
 Roughly 40 of the students (20 from each school) will participate in each experience, led by the Mentors and Program Managers.

-Camp Jack Hazard
+Camp Jack Hazard LIT Program

 The Jack and Buena Foundation, through Camp Jack Hazard offers a teen leadership program called the Leader in Training program.
 Many teenagers are looking for programs that will help foster their leadership skills and give them volunteer opportunities to serve in this community.
 The Jack and Buena Foundation will find 10 – 15-17 year old (or sophomores in High School) who are interested in participating in this leadership program.
 The participants will be the underserved youth in our community who need the financial support to participate in a positive and educational experience.
 The Leaders in Training program is a two-week program at summer residential program, Camp Jack Hazard.
 The first week of the program is dedicated to our participants fostering their innate leadership skills, teach them pro-active communication and discipline strategies, train them to assist the Program Directors in facilitating various activities, and generally prepare them to assist in taking care of 8-10 youth, ages 8-15.
 During their second week, the participants will actively play the role of a staff member in a cabin setting.
 Their responsibilities will be to help provide safe, fun, character-based activities and programs for their cabins.